 When Pat Conroy moved to Beaufort, South Carolina, as a boy of 15, he wrote, “I latched onto this town like a barnacle.”
 After spending a weekend in this small city of under 15,000 people on the South Carolina coast, I understood the attraction.
 We took a tour of its antebellum homes with a hoop-skirted guide, kayaked and rode bicycles for miles through its scenic marshes and walked on the unspoiled white sand beach of the nearby state park.
 Our home for the weekend was the gracious Anchorage 1770, one of several bed and breakfasts in Beaufort, SC.

-Here are several to consider for Beaufort, SC lodging.[Related story: Best Southern Hotels Where We Always Feel Welcome]
+Here are several others to consider for Beaufort, SC lodging.[Related story: Best Southern Hotels Where We Always Feel Welcome]

 We stayed in Anchorage 1770, a gracious historic inn with the best view of the Beaufort River from a rooftop deck.
 One evening we climbed up the highly polished wooden stairs to the top floor, where after getting a drink from the honor bar, we stepped out on the deck and watched a full moon rise over the city.